 Discover folk - the CRM for people-powered businesses

-As a mid-sized company, managing customer relationships, sales processes, and internal communications can become increasingly complex as you grow.
+As a company with 20-50 employees, managing customer relationships, sales processes, and internal communications becomes increasingly complex as your team grows.
 A powerful Customer Relationship Management (CRM) system can help you streamline these processes, providing a centralized platform to manage leads, track customer interactions, and analyze sales performance.
-The right CRM can enhance collaboration across teams, improve customer satisfaction, and drive growth by offering the tools you need to manage your expanding operations effectively.
+The right CRM can enhance collaboration across your growing team, improve customer satisfaction, and drive growth by offering the tools you need to manage your expanding operations effectively.

-In this blog post, we’ll explore the best CRM options for mid-sized companies like yours, focusing on solutions that offer scalability, robust features, and ease of use to support your business as it continues to grow.
+In this blog post, we'll explore the best CRM options for teams of 20-50 people like yours, focusing on solutions that offer scalability, robust features, and ease of use to support your business as it continues to grow.

 Why you need a CRM

-As a midsize company, the need to streamline operations and maximize growth is often front of mind.
-Making the need to implement a CRM system crucial.
+As a team of 20-50 people, the need to streamline operations and maximize growth is often front of mind.
+Making the need to implement a CRM system crucial for maintaining efficiency across your expanding workforce.

 Challenges without a CRM

-Your colleagues across the business might already be experiencing these challenges without realising it.
-The challenges below are the most common ones we find amongst teams without access to the right CRM in their tech stack.
+Your team members across different departments might already be experiencing these challenges without realising it.
+The challenges below are the most common ones we find amongst teams of 20-50 people without access to the right CRM in their tech stack.

-• Disorganization: Managing customer data across multiple platforms leads to chaos.
+- Disorganization: Managing customer data across multiple platforms with 20-50 team members leads to chaos and inconsistent information.

-• Missed opportunities: Lack of a centralized system results in lost leads and sales.
+- Missed opportunities: Lack of a centralized system results in lost leads and sales as your team grows beyond simple spreadsheet management.

-• Lack of insight: Inability to analyze data effectively hampers strategic decisions.
+- Lack of insight: Inability to analyze data effectively hampers strategic decisions across departments in your growing organization.

-• Inconsistent communication: Disjointed interactions with clients affect customer satisfaction.
+- Inconsistent communication: Disjointed interactions with clients affect customer satisfaction when multiple team members handle the same accounts.

 Benefits of a CRM

-If you're unsure whether or not it is time to invest in a suitable CRM, below are a few reasons why busy teams in a mid-size company finally go for it.
+If you're unsure whether or not it is time to invest in a suitable CRM, below are a few reasons why busy teams of 20-50 people finally make the investment.

-• Centralized information: All customer data in one place enhances accessibility and organization.
+- Centralized information: All customer data in one place enhances accessibility and organization across your entire 20-50 person team.

-• Enhanced efficiency: Automates routine tasks, freeing up time for strategic activities.
+- Enhanced efficiency: Automates routine tasks, freeing up time for strategic activities that matter most to growing teams.

-• Improved customer relationships: Personalized interactions foster stronger client connections.
+- Improved customer relationships: Personalized interactions foster stronger client connections when managed consistently across team members.

-• Better decision-making: Data-driven insights support informed business strategies.
+- Better decision-making: Data-driven insights support informed business strategies for teams managing multiple client relationships.

-• Increased sales: Streamlined processes and better lead management boost revenue.
+- Increased sales: Streamlined processes and better lead management boost revenue for organizations with 20-50 employees.

-• Consistent communication: Ensures seamless and professional client interactions.
+- Consistent communication: Ensures seamless and professional client interactions regardless of which team member is handling the account.

-How to boost your midsize company's efficiency with a CRM
+How to boost your team's efficiency with a CRM

-Wondering how a CRM can benefit you more than an Excel spreadsheet?
+Wondering how a CRM can benefit your 20-50 person team more than an Excel spreadsheet?
 There are a few ways it can boost your efficiency at every stage of your sales process.

 1. Mapping your process

-Having to manually update spreadsheets with up-to-date contact information can eat up a lot of time and take your team away from important business priorities.
-But a good CRM system can help you map your process out whether you're in sales, marketing, recruitment.
+Having multiple team members manually update spreadsheets with up-to-date contact information can eat up a lot of time and take your 20-50 person team away from important business priorities.
+But a good CRM system can help you map your process out whether you're in sales, marketing, or client management.

-• Identify key stages: Break down your sales process into clear, manageable stages to ensure your CRM aligns with your workflow.
+- Identify key stages: Break down your sales process into clear, manageable stages to ensure your CRM aligns with your team's workflow across all departments.

-• Set milestones: Define specific milestones for each stage to track progress and ensure consistency in your sales process.
+- Set milestones: Define specific milestones for each stage to track progress and ensure consistency across your 20-50 person team.

-• Automate tracking: Use CRM features to automate the tracking of each stage, reducing manual effort and increasing accuracy.
+- Automate tracking: Use CRM features to automate the tracking of each stage, reducing manual effort and increasing accuracy for your growing team.

 2. Lead qualification

-You can also use your CRM as a method for assessing and qualifying leads and customers.
+You can also use your CRM as a method for assessing and qualifying leads and customers across your entire team of 20-50 people.

-• Define criteria: Establish clear criteria for what constitutes a qualified lead based on your target market and business goals.
+- Define criteria: Establish clear criteria for what constitutes a qualified lead based on your target market and business goals that all team members can follow.

-• Use scoring models: Implement lead scoring models within your CRM to prioritize leads based on their likelihood to convert.
+- Use scoring models: Implement lead scoring models within your CRM to prioritize leads based on their likelihood to convert, helping your team focus efforts effectively.

-• Automate qualification: Leverage CRM automation to assess and qualify leads in real-time, ensuring timely follow-ups.
+- Automate qualification: Leverage CRM automation to assess and qualify leads in real-time, ensuring timely follow-ups across your growing organization.

 3. Outreach and follow-up

-Instead of manually reaching out to leads and customers one by one, you can use your CRM's mail merge and email sequences features to automate this.
+Instead of having individual team members manually reach out to leads and customers one by one, you can use your CRM's mail merge and email sequences features to automate this across your 20-50 person team.

-• Email campaigns: Use your CRM to design and automate personalized email campaigns targeting specific segments of your leads and customers.
+- Email campaigns: Use your CRM to design and automate personalized email campaigns targeting specific segments of your leads and customers across team members.

-• LinkedIn integration: Integrate your CRM with LinkedIn to manage and automate outreach campaigns directly from the platform.
+- LinkedIn integration: Integrate your CRM with LinkedIn to manage and automate outreach campaigns directly from the platform for your entire team.

-• Follow-up reminders: Set automated follow-up reminders in your CRM to ensure no lead or customer falls through the cracks.
+- Follow-up reminders: Set automated follow-up reminders in your CRM to ensure no lead or customer falls through the cracks when managed by different team members.

 4. Nurture existing leads and customers

-A CRM can also help you nurture your relationship with existing leads and customers.
+A CRM can also help your 20-50 person team nurture relationships with existing leads and customers consistently.
 You can use it to do the following.

-• Segment audiences: Use your CRM to segment your existing leads and customers based on their behavior and purchase history.
+- Segment audiences: Use your CRM to segment your existing leads and customers based on their behavior and purchase history for targeted team approaches.

-• Personalized offers: Create personalized upsell and cross-sell offers tailored to each segment to increase conversion rates.
+- Personalized offers: Create personalized upsell and cross-sell offers tailored to each segment to increase conversion rates across your team's efforts.

-• Automate campaigns: Automate nurturing campaigns within your CRM to consistently engage and convert your leads and customers.
+- Automate campaigns: Automate nurturing campaigns within your CRM to consistently engage and convert your leads and customers across all team members.

 How to evaluate and choose a CRM platform

-With a lot of CRMs to choose from in a saturated market – it can feel overwhelming if you're unsure how.
+With a lot of CRMs to choose from in a saturated market – it can feel overwhelming for teams of 20-50 people who are unsure how to proceed.
 Below we've outlined some processes for you to consider as part of your decision making process.

 1. Define your requirements

-Identifying the key features your midsize company needs is crucial.
+Identifying the key features your 20-50 person team needs is crucial.
 Consider functionalities such as lead management, sales automation, customer service tools, and integration capabilities with existing software.
-Understanding your specific needs will help narrow down the best CRM for midsize companies, ensuring the solution aligns with your business goals.
+Understanding your specific needs will help narrow down the best CRM for teams of 20-50 people, ensuring the solution aligns with your business goals and can handle your team size effectively.

-Key features of a CRM for midsize companies
+Key features of a CRM for teams of 20-50 people

-• Structured Pppeline: Tracks Leads, Customers through defined stages, ensuring process clarity and effectiveness.
+- Structured pipeline: Tracks leads and customers through defined stages, ensuring process clarity and effectiveness across all 20-50 team members.

-• Social media integration: Seamlessly imports leads and customers from LinkedIn, Twitter, Instagram and more to bring all contact information within the CRM effortlessly.
+- Social media integration: Seamlessly imports leads and customers from LinkedIn, Twitter, Instagram and more to bring all contact information within the CRM effortlessly for your team.

 2. Budget considerations

-Balancing cost and return on investment is vital when selecting a CRM.
+Balancing cost and return on investment is vital when selecting a CRM for your 20-50 person team.
 Evaluate the pricing models of different platforms, considering both upfront costs and long-term value.
-Look for options that offer scalable pricing to match your company's growth, ensuring you get the best CRM software for midsize enterprises without overspending.
+Look for options that offer scalable pricing to match your team's growth, ensuring you get the best CRM software for your organization without overspending on unnecessary features.

 3. Selection process

-Researching and choosing the right CRM vendor involves several steps.
-Start by gathering recommendations and reading reviews specific to CRM for growing businesses.
-Shortlist vendors with a strong reputation and proven track record in serving medium-sized companies.
+Researching and choosing the right CRM vendor involves several steps for teams like yours.
+Start by gathering recommendations and reading reviews specific to CRMs for teams of 20-50 people.
+Shortlist vendors with a strong reputation and proven track record in serving similar-sized organizations.
 Request demos and engage with sales representatives to assess their support and service levels.

 4. Get a demo

-Trial and comparison are essential in selecting the best CRM for midsize companies.
+Trial and comparison are essential in selecting the best CRM for teams of 20-50 people.
 Utilize free trials or demo versions to test the usability and functionality of different platforms.
-Engage your team in the evaluation process to gather diverse feedback.
-Compare features, ease of use, and customer support to make an informed decision that will drive your midsize company's growth and efficiency.
-Get started by with a demo of folk, and contact their sales team.
+Engage your entire team in the evaluation process to gather diverse feedback from different departments.
+Compare features, ease of use, and customer support to make an informed decision that will drive your team's growth and efficiency.
+Get started with a demo of folk, and contact their sales team.

 3 tips for implementing a CRM